uon-language/specification/spec.md

 ```
 Is the sequence above inconsistent?
 No

 Type can be followed by a type, but a value cannot be followed by a type:
 !str 42 !str 42 (Wrong)

-if someone forgot a comma (it often happen), it can be detected.
+if someone forgot a comma (it often happens), it can be detected.
 Here above it is detected.

 !str : !int !uint !int : !str